LHI EMPLOYEES QUALIFY FOR:

 GROUP EXERCISE CLASSES

 A fun and effective opportunity to strength train in a small group setting using barbells and free-weight plates.
-Instructors will impart safe and effective exercises that will contribute to the improvement in strength, positive changes in body composition relative to muscle mass and increased confidence in free weight training.
+Instructors will impart safe and effective exercises that will contribute to the improvement in strength, positive changes in body composition relative to muscle mass, and increased confidence in free weight training.
 Join us in helping you achieve an improvement in overall strength.
-Orientation necessary prior to attending class.
+Orientation is necessary prior to attending class.

 Combines martial arts techniques with fast-paced cardio.
 This high-energy workout challenges you no matter your level of fitness.
 Build stamina, improve coordination and flexibility, and burn calories as you build lean muscle with this fun and challenging workout.

 Indoor cycling classes are designed to challenge aerobic capacity as well as the endurance and power of the large muscle groups while sustaining and improving core stability.
-It starts with a gradual warm up and stretch, a period of cardiovascular challenge, and ends with a cool down and muscle stretch off the bike.
+It starts with a gradual warm-up and stretch, a period of cardiovascular challenge, and ends with a cool down and muscle stretch off the bike.
 Class orientation and bike reservation required.

 Focusing on core postural muscles which help keep the body balanced and awareness of breathing, the goal of this class is to strengthen the deep muscles of the torso, promote proper alignment of the spine, and the fluid movement of muscular contractions.